 Geometric information produced by early versions of MIRO's Pipeline software were calculated assuming the comet nucleus was a tri-axial ellipsoid.
 These quantities should be ignored in favor of later data products.
-Do not use geometry information contained in data records with the SW\VERSION parameter set to where the "3" in the directory name indicates it is a CODMAC Level 3 product, and V1.0 indicates it is the first data set of that level for the ESC1 mission phase delivered for public release.
+Do not use geometry information contained in data records with the SW\VERSION parameter set to 1.0 or 1.1.
+In the PSA/PDS archive, this includes all CODMAC Level 3 data sets whose directory names include V1.0.
+An example is where the "3" in the directory name indicates it is a CODMAC Level 3 product, and V1.0 indicates it is the first data set of that level for the ESC1 mission phase delivered for public release.
 Note that the version number in the PSA/PDS directory names is different from the MIRO Pipeline software version number that generated the data products.